TomH-22/Milestone-Project-1/README.md

 ### **Footer**
 The footer contains some copyright info and a short funny message.
 It is styled similarly to the section headers but a seperate class to style the text content.
 ### **Arrow Icon**
 Every section header, as well as the footer, incorporates a small arrow icon which, when clicked, will bring the user back to the top of the page.
 On hover, a 'Back to Top!' message is displayed.

+## **Testing, Validation and Compatibility**

+### **HTML Validation**
+The HTML code was assessed using the W3C Mark-Up Validator Tool.
+While I did encounter some syntax errors, all were fixed prior to deployment.
+### **CSS Validation**
+The HTML code was assessed using the W3C CSS Validator Tool.
+Again, while I did encounter some syntax errors, all were fixed prior to deployment.
+### **Lighthouse Testing**
+Assessing the site based on performance, accessibility, best practices and SEO using Chrome Developer Tools' Lighthouse test highlighted a number of issues which prompted me to make a number of changes prior to deployment:
+- I addressed accessibility issues by adding relevant attributes to some elements, i.e. `aria-label`, `title`, `alt` text and such.
+- I addressed performance issues by reducing image file sizes and re-uploading them in a `.webp` format.
+Additionally, I added fall-back fonts and added additional code to improve initial page load speed.
+- I addressed a few other minor issues as recommended by the report to bring the overall score up into the green area.
+A number of issues highlighted were as a result of third-party code, such as the Google Maps API, Google Fonts and the Fontawesome script but I did not address these.
+### **Cross-browser Checks and Device Testing**
+I tested the site on a variety of browsers: Edge, Opera, Safari, Firefox and Chrome.
+All rendered the site as expected.
+I also tested the site on Chrome and Safari within iOS - this presented no problems.

+I added a media query feature which alters the layout of the page once the `vw` become less than `800px` to a format more suitable for mobile devices.
+These design changes work well up to a `vw` of `315px` at which point the layout becomes constrained.
+I could have added more styles as part of a further media query but decided against it as even a small mobile device offers a screen width of at least 320px nowadays.
+### **Links**
+All links were checked and worked as expected.
+All external links opened in a new tab.
+### **Contact Form**
+The contact form was checked and worked as expected.
+The field validation worked also.